Jean Smart: Personal life

+Marriages and family

+In 1974, Smart married John W. Norwalk, a Lieutenant in the U.S. Marine Corps.
+They later divorced.

 Smart was married to actor Richard Gilliland for 33 years until his death in March 2021 after a brief illness.
 They met while working on the set of Designing Women (1986–93), where he played J.D.
 Shackelford, the boyfriend of Annie Potts's character, Mary Jo Shively.
 Smart also worked with her husband in season five of 24; he played Captain Stan Cotter in one episode, while she starred in the main cast role of First Lady Martha Logan.

 They have two sons; they had their first child in 1989 and adopted their second in 2009.

-In a 2025 interview, Smart admitted she has a boyfriend, who "is a wonderful actor" without stating his name.
+In a 2025 interview, Smart mentioned that she had a boyfriend, whom she called "a wonderful actor" without stating his name.
+Later, in 2026, Smart was seen with actor Joe Pacheco at the 83rd Golden Globes, and thanked him in her speech for her win for Best Actress – Television Series Musical or Comedy for Hacks.

+Health

+In February 2023, Smart underwent triple bypass heart surgery at Cedars-Sinai after feeling discomfort while shooting the third season of Hacks.
+Coincidentally, Hacks co-creator Paul W. Downs was accompanying his mother at the same hospital Smart was admitted, and accompanied Smart as she consulted with doctors before deciding to have surgery.

 Acting credits and accolades

-She is the recipient of numerous awards, including seven Primetime Emmy Awards and nominations for a Tony Award and Grammy Award.
-Smart has been nominated for fourteen Primetime Emmy Awards for her work in television, winning twice for her comedic performance in a guest-starring role in Frasier (2000, 2001), once for her performance in Samantha Who?
-(2008), and four for her performance in Hacks (2021, 2022, 2024, 2025).
+She is the recipient of numerous awards, including eight Primetime Emmy Awards and nominations for a Tony Award and Grammy Award.
+Smart has been nominated for fourteen Primetime Emmy Awards for her work in television, winning eight times: twice for her comedic performance in a guest-starring role in Frasier (2000, 2001), once for her performance in Samantha Who?
+(2008), and five times for her performance in Hacks (2021, 2022, 2024, 2025, 2026).
 She was also nominated for the Tony Award for Best Actress in a Play for her performance in the Broadway revival of the George S. Kaufman play The Man Who Came to Dinner (2001).
 In 2016, Smart was nominated for the Grammy Award for Best Spoken Word Album for Patience and Sarah.

 In 2000, she earned an Independent Spirit Award nomination for Guinevere and in 2007, she earned a Screen Actors Guild Award nomination along with the ensemble cast of the drama series 24.
 Smart consecutively won the Critics' Choice Television Award for Best Actress in a Comedy Series for Hacks in 2022 and 2023, and then once again in 2025.
 Smart is the most awarded performer at the Critics' Choice Television Awards, with five wins from six nominations.
 Smart is only the second actress, after Betty White, to win all three comedy Emmy nominations – comedy lead, supporting, and guest categories.
+She is also the first actress to win an Emmy for every season of a series that lasted more than two seasons (with Hacks), and with eight Emmys, has tied the record for most Emmy wins for acting.